dominion-dev/dominion-ecs-java/README.md

 Use the
 [Dominion API documentation](https://github.com/dominion-dev/dominion-ecs-java/tree/main/dominion-ecs-api/README.md)
-as a reference to get started implementing your solution.
+as a reference to get started implementing your first app.

 ## Dominion Release Cycle